5 Most Important Parts of a Forklift

 Posted by: admin on August 26, 2015

-We’ve asked our team for their input, and the general consensus was these five parts of a forklift:
+We’ve asked our team for their input, and the consensus was these five parts of a forklift:

 Five Parts, Focal Importance

 Forklift tires should be able to support nearly 10,000 pounds, so they need to be up to the challenge!
 In addition to cracking, look for distress over the wear line.
 When your tires are worn out past the wear line, it’s time to replace them.
 Other signs you need to replace your tires are chunks of tire falling off, tearing, and flat spots.
-As one of the most important parts of a forklift, your tires must be strong and sturdy.
+As one of the most critical parts of a forklift, your tires must be strong and sturdy.

 Warehouses are busy, bustling spaces that are full of activity and sounds.
-Without properly functioning warning signals, forklift operators and on-foot workers may not have the level of awareness they need to avoid each other and prevent accidents.
+Without adequately functioning warning signals, forklift operators and on-foot workers may not have the level of awareness they need to avoid each other and prevent accidents.
 The pre-start inspection all forklift operators must perform before each shift can indicate any of these warning indicators that need to be tuned up or replaced.

 The forks are the parts of a forklift for which it’s named and is the two pieces that are located at the front of the forklift, near the tires, and extend outwards to lift and carry loads.
 The forks are crucial to the safe operation of a forklift.
 Damaged or faulty forks, like tires, can lead to catastrophic consequences when you’re trying to handle heavy loads; ignore them at your own peril!